 Graham, M., Andersen, C., and Mann, L. 2015 Geographies of Connectivity in East Africa: Trains, Telecommunications, and Technological Teleologies.
-Transactions of the Intitute of British Geographers (forthcoming).
+Transactions of the Institute of British Geographers (in press).

 Graham, M. 2014 Inequitable Distributions in Internet Geographies: The Global South is Gaining Access But Lags in Local Content. innovations 9(3-4).
 17-34.

 Shelton, T., Poorthuis, A., Graham, M,. and Zook, M. 2014.
 Mapping the Data Shadows of Hurricana Sandy: Uncovering the Sociospatial Dimensions of 'Big Data'.
 Geoforum 52.
 167-179. (open pre-publication version here).

 Dutton, W. H., and Graham, M. 2014.
 Introduction.
 In Society and the Internet: How Networks of Information and Communication are Changing our Lives. eds.
 Graham, M., and Dutton, W. H. Oxford: Oxford University Press.
 1-22.

 Graham, M. 2014.
 Internet Geographies: Data Shadows and Digital Divisions of Labour.
 In Society and the Internet: How Networks of Information and Communication are Changing our Lives. eds.
 Graham, M., and Dutton, W. H. Oxford: Oxford University Press.
 99-116.